burghardt/easy-wg-quick/README.md

 [Neighbor Discovery] [Proxies (ND Proxy, NDP Proxy)] allows [end-to-end connectivity], but requires /64 network to be assigned to hub.
-From this /64 network, a subnetwork has to be divided (i.e. /112) and assigned to Wireguard interface.
+From this /64 network, a subnetwork has to be divided (i.e. /112) and assigned to WireGuard interface.

 To enable proxied NDP create file named `ipv6mode.txt` with `proxy_ndp` string.